 The next days passed in a blur.
 Hermione could scarcely believe that even with the battle over with, the excitement was not.

-"You!
-You're alive!
+"You!" she exclaimed, clutching her head in pain, "You're alive!
 But – but we saw – !
 And then – !"
 The rest came out as unintelligible nonsense.

 "Miss Granger," he groaned, and she shut up instantly.
 "Kindly cease your inane prattle.
 My head is pounding with the force of a jackhammer."